 6. Apply to hair

-7. Don't rub, massage your skin
+7. Do not rub, massage your skin

 Instead of rubbing the perfume into your wrists, after spraying the perfume, you can gently massage your wrists a couple of times, and maintain this habit without affecting the perfume.